DOI10.47051/BUZN7430

 Spanish common name: Culebra ciempiés ecuatoriana.

 Recognition: ♂♂ 43.3 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=31.5 cm..1 The Ecuadorian Centipede-Snake (Tantilla equatoriana) may be recognized from other snakes in its area of distribution by having the following combination of features: smooth scales arranged in 15 rows at mid-body, a round head similar in width to the neck, small eyes, no loreal scale, and a brownish dorsum with a pattern of thin black longitudinal lines.2 The belly is immaculate white and the head is brown with a long cream postocular stripe but no contrasting blackish head cap.2 Tantilla fraseri and T. miyatai are similar to T. equatoriana, but the first has a well-defined blackish head cap (indistinct in T. equatoriana) and the second has a broad cream snout patch (absent or reduced in T. equatoriana).3 The presence of dorsal scales arranged in 15 rows at mid-body distinguishes T. equatoriana from other brownish co-occurring snakes such as Atractus iridescens, Coniophanes fissidens, and Urotheca lateristriga.4
+Snout–vent length=31.5 cm..1 Tantilla equatoriana may be recognized from other snakes in its area of distribution by having the following combination of features: smooth dorsal scales arranged in 15 rows at mid-body, a round head similar in width to the neck, small eyes, no loreal scale, and a brownish dorsum with a pattern of thin black longitudinal lines (Fig. 1).2 The belly is immaculate white and the head is brown with a long cream postocular stripe but no contrasting blackish head cap.2 Tantilla fraseri and T. miyatai are similar to T. equatoriana, but the first has a well-defined blackish head cap (indistinct in T. equatoriana) and the second has a broad cream snout patch (absent or reduced in T. equatoriana).3 The presence of dorsal scales arranged in 15 rows at mid-body distinguishes T. equatoriana from other brownish co-occurring snakes such as Atractus iridescens, Coniophanes fissidens, and Urotheca lateristriga.4

 Figure showing variation among individuals of Tantilla equatoriana

-Figure 1: Individuals of Tantilla equatoriana from Morromico Reserve, Chocó department, Colombia (); and Canandé Reserve, Esmeraldas province, Ecuador ().
+Figure 1: Individuals of Tantilla equatoriana: Morromico Lodge, Chocó department, Colombia (); Canandé Reserve, Esmeraldas province, Ecuador ().

-Natural history: Extremely rareTotal average number of reported observations per locality less than three..
-Tantilla equatoriana is a semi-fossorial (living underground and at ground level) snake that inhabits old-growth to heavily disturbed evergreen lowland forests as well as disturbed areas such as pastures and plantations.5 Ecuadorian Centipede-Snakes have been seen moving on soil and leaf-litter during the daytime or at night.5 Snakes of the genus Tantilla feed primarily on centipedes,68 but the specific dietary preferences of T. equatoriana are not known.
+Natural history: Tantilla equatoriana is a rarely seen semi-fossorial snake that inhabits old-growth to heavily disturbed evergreen lowland forests as well as disturbed areas such as pastures and plantations.5 Ecuadorian Centipede-Snakes have been seen moving on soil and leaf-litter during the daytime or at night.5 Snakes of the genus Tantilla in general feed primarily on centipedes,68 but the specific dietary preferences of T. equatoriana are not known.
 Ecuadorian Centipede-Snakes rely on their secretive habits as a primary defense mechanism.
-When threatened, these calm but jittery snakes try to flee by digging into the soil or disappearing into the leaf-litter; if captured, they may try to poke with their sharp tail tip.5 Centipede snakes in general are opistoglyphous (having enlarged teeth towards the rear of the maxilla) and mildly venomous, which means they are dangerous to small prey, but not to humans.
+When threatened, these calm but jittery snakes try to flee by digging into the soil or disappearing into the leaf-litter; if captured, they may try to poke with their sharp tail-tip.5 Centipede snakes are opisthoglyphous, meaning they have enlarged teeth towards the rear of the maxilla and are venomous to arthropods but not to humans.
 There is a record of an Erythrolamprus mimus preying upon an individual of this species during the daytime.5 Tantilla equatoriana is likely an oviparous species, but the clutch size and nesting sites are not known.

 Reader support helps us keep the Reptiles of Ecuador book 100% free.